 Adobe cares about our employees and their dependants.
 The EAP from GuidanceResources can be used free of charge when you or any family member(s) living in your household are facing emotional, financial, legal, or work-life concerns.

 Are the services confidential?

 Yes, the EAP is strictly confidential.
-No information about your participation in the program is provided to your employer.
+No information about your participation in the programme is provided to your employer.

 Are the services free?

-There are no costs to you for the six confidential counselling sessions or coaching services, or for the 30-minute legal and financial calls.
+There are no costs to you for the 12 confidential counselling sessions or coaching services, or for the 30-minute legal and financial calls.

 Who is eligible?

 All employees and any family members living in the employee’s household are eligible.

 Why would I use these services?